dagron78/Metis_AI_RAG/llm_enhanced_rag_implementation_plan_updated.md

 ### Next Steps

-With both judges and semantic chunking successfully implemented and tested, the next phase will focus on:
+With all four phases (Chunking Judge, Retrieval Judge, Semantic Chunker, and LangGraph RAG Agent) successfully implemented and tested, the next steps will focus on:

-1. LangGraph integration for a more sophisticated agentic RAG system
-2. Comprehensive benchmarking and performance evaluation with real-world queries
+1. Comprehensive benchmarking and performance evaluation with real-world queries
-3. Implementing a feedback loop to continuously improve the system over time
+2. Implementing a feedback loop to continuously improve the system over time
+3. Exploring additional optimizations and enhancements to the LangGraph state machine
+4. Developing user interface components to visualize the agentic RAG process

-Our testing has demonstrated that the LLM-enhanced RAG system with judges for chunking and retrieval, along with semantic chunking, significantly improves the adaptability, performance, and accuracy of the RAG pipeline:
+Our testing has demonstrated that the LLM-enhanced RAG system with judges for chunking and retrieval, semantic chunking, and LangGraph orchestration significantly improves the adaptability, performance, and accuracy of the RAG pipeline:

 1. The Chunking Judge intelligently selects the most appropriate chunking strategy and parameters
 2. The Semantic Chunker creates more coherent, meaningful chunks that preserve context